 Have you lost a loved one in a fatal accident? if so, it is obviously incredibly traumatic, and you will have financial and childcare matters that need dealing with urgently which can add pressure and distractions from the time you need to grieve for a family member.
 The last thing you may be thinking about is making a fatal accident claim against the person or persons responsible.
 However, at Grieves Solicitors, our team of experienced and understanding solicitors has helped ease the burden on those who have lost a loved one by assisting them in making a claim for compensation for a fatal accident claim.
-If someone you depended on has died as a result of negligence by a third party, contact us today on 0800 0747 644 for assistance and support during this difficult time.
-You can also fill in the contact form at the top of this page to discuss the serious injury claim further and we will get back to you as soon as possible.
+If someone you depended on has died as a result of negligence by a third party, contact us today FREE on 0800 0747 644 for assistance and support during this difficult time.
+You can also fill in the contact form at the top of this page to discuss your claim further and we will get back to you as soon as possible.

 Who can make a fatal accident claim?

 Anyone who is dependent on the deceased can make a fatal accident claim, according to the terms of the Fatal Accidents Act 1976 and whether or not the accident was caused by somebody else’s negligence.
 A dependent is an individual who relies on financial or emotional support from the deceased and includes: